Proverbs 19 – Fools and Family Life

 And he who speaks lies shall perish.

 a.
-A false witness will not go unpunished: The words and idea of this proverb were previously presented in Proverbs 19:5.
+A false witness will not go unpunished: The words and sense of this proverb were previously presented in Proverbs 19:5.
 The repetition reminds us that this is an important principle.
 In the law court and in daily life, God wants us to be people of the truth and so He promised that a false witness will not go unpunished.

 b.
 He who speaks lies shall perish: This speaks to the certainty of God’s justice towards those who lie.
 Revelation 21:8 warns that liars are among those who will have their part in the lake which burns with fire and brimstone, which is the second death.